Deautonomisation by singularity confinement and degree growth: Introduction

+Our explanation of the observed correspondence between degree growth and parameter evolution is based on an extension of the bridge, outlined above, between parameter evolution and dynamics on $\Pic(\X)$ offered by the period map construction.
+We extend this beyond the case of discrete Painlev\'e equations to the case of non-integrable mappings which possess spaces of initial conditions.

+This requires, amongst other things, the fact that the surfaces forming the space of initial conditions for a non-integrable mapping have effective anticanonical divisors.
 In fact the question of the existence of effective anticanonical and, more generally, antipluricanonical divisors (here meaning a divisor representing some negative multiple of the canonical class) appears frequently in the study of automorphisms of algebraic surfaces and their dynamics \cite{bedfordkim, dillercremona, dillerjacksonsommese, dillerlin, gizatullinGsurfaces, harbourne, mcmullen, zhang}.
 In particular, a conjecture of Gizatullin (communicated to Harbourne by Dolgachev and Looijenga \cite{harbourne}) stated that if a rational surface $X$ has an automorphism $\varphi$ of infinite order, then $X$ must have an effective antipluricanonical divisor.
 In all counterexamples to this conjecture presented by Harbourne \cite{harbourne}, $\varphi$ has zero entropy and the pair $(X,\varphi)$ is non-minimal in the sense that there exists a birational morphism $\pi : X \rightarrow X'$ such that $\pi \circ \varphi \circ \pi^{-1}$ is an automorphism of $X'$ but $\pi$ is not an isomorphism.
 McMullen then posed in \cite[Section 12]{mcmullen} a refined version of the conjecture, by asking whether for minimal $(X,\varphi)$, $\varphi$ being of infinite order is sufficient to guarantee that $X$ has an effective antipluricanonical divisor.
-For certain classes of $\varphi$ coming from group actions the conjecture is true \cite{zhang}, but these also have zero entropy, i.e. also correspond to integrable mappings.
+For certain classes of $\varphi$ coming from group actions the conjecture is true \cite{zhang}, but these also have zero entropy.
 A negative answer to McMullen's question was given by Bedford and Kim \cite{bedfordkim} who constructed a family of mappings which give automorphisms of infinite order with nonzero entropy, on rational surfaces which admit no effective antipluricanonical divisor.